Disease prevention – Everyday biosecurity for horse owners

 A guide for Government and the horse industry has been developed in Victoria (Horse Alert Victoria).
 This document has relevance for Tasmania.
 It details government responses to equine emergency diseases and describes the diseases we are concerned about.

 Most importantly for equine event organisers, the document gives outlines for contingency plans that can be put in place in case an emergency disease is suspected.

 This useful overview of the Hendra virus is available from the Biosecurity Queensland website:

-EHV1 - More detail on EHV1 abortion is available from the following link:
+EHV1 - More detail on EHV1 abortion is available from NSW Department of Primary Industries.

 Horse Alert Victoria is freely available to equine organisations and owners from Racing Victoria or in hardcopy form from: